pdl30/pynoncode/README.md

 - pynon_count.py - Creates transcript counts and fragment counts files from BED files using if specified multiple mapped reads
 - pynon_ucsc.py - Converts fragments table to UCSC formatted bigWigs
 - pynon_diff.py - Differential expression on transcripts and fragments.
 For examples of configuration files please see [here](https://github.com/pdl30/pynoncode/tree/master/configuration_examples)
-- pynon_plot.py - Plots profiles of transcripts.
+- pynon_report.py - Plots profiles of transcripts and creates a HTML report of the differentially expressed fragments and transcripts.
 For examples of configuration files please see [here](https://github.com/pdl30/pynoncode/tree/master/configuration_examples)

 ##Annotation
 - Inlcuded in this package are a mouse and human GTF.
 For more information, see [here](https://github.com/pdl30/pynoncode/tree/master/pynoncode/data)